maphysics/interview-homework/README.md

 Notes:
 20170919
-* added influxdb image to ECR
+* added influxdb image to ECR, need to verify ports and incorporate docker-compose file.
+Normally this is done with ecs-cli; however, it is unavailable for windows.
+Need to decided about spinning up a linux vm for this task.
+Most likely possible through AWS ECS UI as well.